parcelvoy/platform/docs/docs/api/client.md

 ---
-title: API
+title: Client API
 ---

 # Client API

 :::info
-This is the documentation for our `client` API which can be used for data ingestion and is used by our client SDKs.
-Documentation on our `admin` API is coming soon.
+This is the documentation for our ingestion API's which are used by our client SDKs.
+They can be used to create additional clients or ingest data without a secret key.
 :::

 ## Authentication